WGL-2024/WGL_repo_2024/AP-protocol.md

 - For the discovery protocol, `Packet`s of type `FloodRequest` and `FloodResponse` will be sent.
 - The `routing_header` of `Packet`s of type `FloodRequest` **will be ignored** (as the Packet is sent to all neighbors except the one from which it was received).
 - Note that the `routing_header` of `Packet`s of type `FloodRequest` can be created as each group prefers, since it doesn't impact the behavior of drones.
-- The `routing_header` of `Packet`s of type `FloodResponse`, on the other hand, determines the packet's path, and is creared from the `path_trace` of the `FloodRequest` from which is generated (note that the initiator_id may or may not already be included inside of the path_trace).
+- The `routing_header` of `Packet`s of type `FloodResponse`, on the other hand, determines the packet's path, and is created from the `path_trace` of the `FloodRequest` from which is generated (note that the initiator_id may or may not already be included inside of the path_trace).

 ### **Recording Topology Information**